LandscapeCombinator/LandscapeCombinator/Documentation/source/image-downloader.rst

 Local File
 ~~~~~~~~~~

-Enter the path to a georeferenced file on your computer.
+Enter the path to a georeferenced file on your computer as well as the coordinate system.

 Local Folder
 ~~~~~~~~~~~~

-Enter the path to a folder containing files named following the ``_x0_y0`` convention.
+Enter the path to a folder containing files named following the ``_x0_y0`` convention, as well as the coordinate system.

 URL
 ~~~

-Enter an URL to a georeferenced heightmap.
+Enter an URL to a georeferenced heightmap, as well as the coordinate system.

 Preprocessing